 Now, what is true in the field of education, linguistics, ethnomusicology, marching bands, psychology and culture is also true in the field of homiletics, hermeneutics, biblical studies, black sacred music and black worship.
 We just do it different and some of our haters can't get their heads around that.

 Obama is trying to turn electoral discourse to political issues that administrations can solve.
-Wright is trying to turn away media criticism to focus on individual change - the changes we as individuals can commit to.
+Wright is trying to refocus media criticism onto change, change individuals can commit to.

 Text analysis on these two speeches illustrates how Obama distances himself from Wright's use of "incendiary language to express views that have the potential not only to widen the racial divide, but views that denigrate both the greatness and the goodness of our nation; that rightly offend white and black alike."
-Obama has some sympathy for his "religious leader's effort to speak out against perceived injustice", but unequivocally condemns Wright as being divisive.
+Although he has some sympathy for his "religious leader's effort to speak out against perceived injustice," Obama unequivocally condemns Wright as being divisive.

-Wright on the other hand is insisting that there are real differences, and by implication divisions that must be acknowledged, even if the act of acknowledging them is a politically charged one.
+Conversely, Wright is insisting that there are real differences, and by implication there are divisions that must be acknowledged, even if the act of acknowledging them is a politically charged one.